archegos-labs/platform/README.md

 * There are sufficient IP addresses for the cluster and apps on it.
 The IP CIDR block is `10.0.0.0 / 16`.
 * Subnets in multiple availability zones (AZ) for high availability.
-* There are private and public subnets in each availability zone for granular control inbound and outbound traffic.
+* There are private and public subnets in each availability zone for granular control of inbound and outbound traffic.
   Private subnets are for the EKS nodes with no direct internet access and public subnets for receiving and managing internet traffic.
 * NAT Gateways in each public subnet of each availability zone to ensure zone-independent architecture